ctkjose/Markers.novaextension/README.md

 Markers are defined by simple regular expressions.
 You can add your own regular expressions or modify them to your liking.

-The regular expression is entered without the `/` or modifiers and remember to escape slashes when entering a regular expression.
+The regular expression is entered without the `/.../` or modifiers.

 ## Requirements